After two decades, family still searching for missing Oregon woman

 Davidson was described as an “extremely devoted mother” who would not have left her kids behind, Hershman said.

-Borreson, now 33, lives in Klamath Falls, Ore. and is a customer service manager at Walmart.
+Borreson, now 33, lives in Klamath Falls, Oregon, and is a customer service manager at Walmart.
 She said she was extremely close with her mother: “I was basically like her little shadow.”

 “My mom was an amazing person,” Borreson said.
 “She did whatever she had to do to make sure my brother and I were taken care of.
 She was there for me. … She was a hard worker, she was caring.
 She would go the extra mile for a person she didn’t even know.”

-Riesch, who lives in Umpire, Ark. said the two were “like glue,” and that Davidson wouldn’t have left her daughter for anything.
+Riesch, who lives in Umpire, Arkansas, said the two were “like glue,” and that Davidson wouldn’t have left her daughter for anything.

 And Borreson said she dreads the anniversary of her mother’s disappearance.